maxine4321/ETH-AVAX-/README.md

 - Visit the Remix website.
 - Compile the smart contract.
 - Deploy the compiled contract.
-- Interact with the deployed contract using the Remix interface to check even number condition.
+- Interact with the deployed contract using the Remix interface to calculate the total.

 ## Learning Outcomes
 - Learn input conditions (require), handle custom errors (revert), and validate internal states (assert).